Updated: Mar 30, 2024

 If you’re thinking about adding a four-legged friend to your family, keep in mind that some insurance providers have restricted dog breeds.

 As a general rule of thumb, you should notify your home insurance provider if you have animals in the home.
-Depending on the dog breed, some insurance provider might charge a higher premium due to the higher risk.
+Depending on the dog breed, some insurance providers might charge a higher premium due to the higher risk.

 This happens when a breed has a history of aggression, either toward humans or other animals.